-The first time I watched the 20-minute documentary "Sister Jaguar's Journey" I wept.
-I cried for Sr. Judy's pain and for some of my own.
-Although I entered the convent in 1967, some of the formative methodology was very similar to what Sr. Judy experienced.
+The first time I watched the 20-minute documentary "Sister Jaguar's Journey," I wept.
+I cried for Sister Judy's pain and for some of my own.
+Although I entered the convent in 1967, some of the formative methodology was very similar to what Sister Judy experienced.
 I can only imagine that others have had similar experiences.
 Thank God that over the years, as psychological testing became required before acceptance into the community (and therapy sometimes recommended), human formation improved, formators received better training, and Vatican II's teachings were integrated into formation and lifestyle.
 Religious formation evolved for all communities, some taking more time than others.

 This brief documentary film is beautiful, interesting, informative and moving.
-For those with a romantic idea of convent life, Sr. Judy's story may be shocking.
-The film serves as an introduction to Sr. Judy's in-depth and most readable memoir, "Sister Jaguar's Journey: A Nun's Ayahuasca Awakening in the Amazon Rainforest," that Judy self-published on Amazon.
-You can watch the film online for a small fee on Vimeo on Demand via Sr. Judy's website http://www.sisterjaguarsjourney.com
+For those with a romantic idea of convent life, Sister Judy's story may be shocking.
+The film serves as an introduction to Sister Judy's in-depth and most readable, self-published memoir, Sister Jaguar's Journey: A Nun's Ayahuasca Awakening in the Amazon Rainforest.
+You can watch the film online for a small fee on Vimeo on Demand via her website, sisterjaguarsjourney.com.

 After realizing that her unresolved anger had been driving her all her life, Judy accepted an invitation from Sandra Morse to accompany her on to a visit to the Amazon forest of Ecuador.
-For Judy, meeting the indigenous Quechua people and learning to more fully appreciate the earth and the environment was the beginning of her healing.
+For Sister Judy, meeting the indigenous Quechua people and learning to more fully appreciate the earth and the environment was the beginning of her healing.
 She drank a tea, "spiritual medicine," made by a shaman or healer from the entheogenic ("generating the divine within") ayahuasca plant that has psychoactive properties.
-The experience rocked Judy's soul.
+The experience rocked her soul.
 She saw the faces of each student she had ever taught and sensed their forgiveness; she realized she had communicated something more to them over the years than her bitterness.

-Sr. Judy got the name "Sister Jaguar" because when she was in a boat on the Amazon a jaguar jumped into the water near it to catch a bird.
+Sister Judy got the name "Sister Jaguar" because when she was in a boat on the Amazon a jaguar jumped into the water near it to catch a bird.
 It was a surprise and a gift to encounter this rarely seen majestic animal, and the people gave her the name.

 "Sister Jaguar" now lives in retirement in Tucson.
 She spends her time writing, reading, meditating and studying cosmology.
-She keeps up on environmental issues and solutions impacting the Achuar and the Amazon River Basin.
-She struggles with her health and walks with the aid of a cane; five ago, she broke her leg and it refuses to heal.
+She keeps up on environmental issues and solutions impacting the Achuar and the Amazon River basin.
+She struggles with her health and walks with the aid of a cane; five years ago, she broke her leg, and it refuses to heal.
 As her friend Dar Dowling told me, she "refuses to be an invalid and calls herself the ‘three-legged jaguar' as she continues to roam the planet through her dreams, prayers and writings."

 [Sr. Rose Pacatte, a member of the Daughters of St. Paul, is the director of the Pauline Center for Media Studies in Los Angeles.]